Democrats Are Criticizing Beto O’Rourke’s Presidential Run, Stating Women Aren’t Getting The Same Attention

-The backlash against Beto O’Rourke’s 2020 presidential run has already started as Democrats are apparently feeling dejected with his announcement, with some stating that women simply aren’t being given the same amount of attention in the media.
+The backlash against Beto O’Rourke’s 2020 presidential run has already started, as some Democrats are apparently feeling dejected with his announcement.
+Some critics are stating that women simply aren’t being given the same amount of attention in the media as O’Rourke.

-As Politico report, not long after announcing that she would be running for president, Elizabeth Warren quickly suggested three policy proposals and undertook 30 different campaign visits to 12 states to discuss her 2020 run.
+As Politico reports, not long after announcing that she would be running for president, Elizabeth Warren quickly suggested three policy proposals and undertook 30 different campaign visits — to 12 states — to discuss her 2020 run.

-However, in marked contrast, O’Rourke has only visited Iowa and given a brief description of his presidential bid, yet Democrats have noted that Beto has been receiving a much larger amount of press than Warren.
+However, in marked contrast, O’Rourke has only visited Iowa and given a brief description of his presidential bid.
+Some Democrats have noted that Beto has been receiving a much larger amount of press than Warren.

-Democratic political consultant Anne Marsh has suggested that one thing that never appears to change in the media is that white men are always given the largest amount of publicity when staging presidential campaigns, citing the staggering amount of press currently surrounding Bernie Sanders, Beto O’Rourke and even Donald Trump, with female hopefuls like Elizabeth Warren left out of the publicity.
+Democratic political consultant Anne Marsh has suggested that one thing that never appears to change in the media is that white men are always given the largest amount of publicity when staging presidential campaigns.
+Marsh cites the staggering amount of press currently surrounding Bernie Sanders, Beto O’Rourke, and even Donald Trump — with female hopefuls like Elizabeth Warren left out of the publicity.

 “I feel like the media is always captivated by the person they seem to think is a phenom: Bernie.
 Trump.
 Beto.
 But they always seem to be white men who are phenoms.
 In a year where we have more choices than ever, more women and more persons of color than ever, none of them seem to be deemed a phenom.”